elixir-lang/elixir/docs/2_diving_in.md

     ** throw 13
         erl_eval:expr/3

-`try/catch` not only handles thrown values, but is also the mechanism to catch errors and exits.
+`try/catch` not only handles thrown values, but also the mechanism to catch errors and exits.
 In such cases, we need to explicitly pass to try that an error/exit is being caught:

     iex> try do
     ...>   error :failure